• Home

 titled, “Do No Let Poor Ergonomics Cut your Career

-Short: Heavy is the Head”2, tackles the awareness of
+Short: Heavy is the Head”

 the growing trend of Musculoskeletal disorders in the

-Targeted Stretching Micro Breaks (TSMBS) which has proven to provide some level of relief and aid in mental focus
+surgical and dental community.
+Kookier sites one of the more popular mitigations that is growing in practice is Targeted Stretching Micro Breaks (TSMBS) which has proven to provide some level of relief and aid in mental focus but does come with the tradeoff of increased time to the procedure.

-remind the user of their position and depend on the user to act which may or may not be possible based on the
+3 Other solutions such as haptic feedback remind the user of their position and depend on the user to act which may or may not be possible based on the situation and requirements for surgical access.

 A solution that lends itself more appropriately to the environment is one that is more passive in nature and would not require a response and action from the user.
 That solution would allow the user unrestricted movement, create postural awareness, and still accomplish its purpose of reducing the wear and tear that occurs over time due to repetitive stress.
 That solution is the NekSpine Exoskeleton.